 Ceramic Vs Porcelain

 Both ceramic and porcelain tiles come in a wide range of exquisite colours and patterns.
 Porcelain tiles typically come in more colours, patterns and surface finishes than ceramic tiles.
-Depending on what you’re looking for, porcelain tiles can also come in patterns that closely resemble wood grains and natural stone.
+Tiling retailer ExoTiles offer a wide range of different porcelain tiles that closely resemble different materials.
+Depending on what you’re looking for, ExoTiles Bathroom Tiles in porcelain can also come in patterns that closely resemble wood grains and natural stone.
 Porcelain as a material is remarkably good at mimicking natural and other types of stones.

 While both porcelain and ceramic are very durable, porcelain comes out on top when it comes to water and heat resistance.
 Porcelain has slightly better resistance to elements, making it the top choice for outdoor locations in regions with mild climate.
 Ceramic is typically not recommended for outdoor locations in any environment.